chadmando/thinkinginbytes/content/posts/regex-resources/index.md

 + Email address
 + Dates & Times
 + URL
-+ Zipcodes
++ ZIP Codes
 + HTML Tags

 ![regexhub site image](./regex_patterns_site.png)

 ### More Resources

 If you are searching for more help, this popular [awesome-regex](https://github.com/aloisdg/awesome-regex) repository on GitHub includes many prototyping sites and links for documentation and learning.